antononcube/MathematicaForPrediction/MarkdownDocuments/A-monad-for-Latent-Semantic-Analysis-workflows.md

    5. NNMF is prone to get stuck into local minima, so several topic extractions (and corresponding evaluations) have to be done.

-   6. We would get different results with different NNMF runs with the same parameters.
+   6. We would get different results with different NNMF runs using the same parameters.
 (NNMF uses random numbers initialization.)

    7. The NNMF topic vectors are not orthogonal.

    8. SVD is much faster than NNMF, but it topic vectors are hard to interpret.

-   9. Generally, the topics derived with SVD are stable, do not change with different runs with the same parameters.
+   9. Generally, the topics derived with SVD are stable, they do not change with different runs with the same parameters.

    10. The SVD topics vectors are orthogonal, which provides for quick to find representations of documents not in the monad's document collection.